sibill-it/sassone/README.md

 ## Struct driven XML parsing and generation

-You can derive or implement `Sassone.Builder` for your structs to automatically generate the parsers and encoders for them.
+You can derive or implement `Sassone.Builder` for your structs to automatically generate the parsers and builders for them.

 ```elixir
 defmodule Person do